matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Processing) use cases.

 200) Which destinations can be used as sinks for reporting log data from Cloud Logging?
-Answer: Cloud Storage, CLoud BigQuery, Cloud Pub/Sub.
+Answer: Cloud Storage, Cloud BigQuery, Cloud Pub/Sub.

 201) Which log buckets receive logs from the (two) Default log sinks?
 Answer: '_Default', '_Required'.